tildearrow/emily/README.md

 # emily

-this is tildearrow's own UI toolkit, which will be used in taebron and future applications.
+this is tildearrow's own SFML-based UI toolkit, which will be used in taebron and future applications.

-this toolkit uses SFML for display.

 this toolkit isn't production ready, but don't worry, it will be soon.